top of page

 A Roadmap of Solutions: How the NCYICA’s Work Provides a Way Forward for Meaningful Change in Child Welfare

-Updated: Jan 23, 2026 French to follow / en français suivra In Canada, turning the age of majority (18 or 19, depending on the province or territory) is supposed to mark the beginning of emerging adulthood, a life development phase where a gradual transition to adulthood is typically supported by family, friends, community, and safety nets.
-For young people in the child welfare system, this turning of age often marks a very different life turning point: they ‘age out’ of the
+In Canada, reaching the age of majority (18 or 19, depending on the province or territory) is meant to signify the start of emerging adulthood.
+This phase of life typically sees a gradual transition to adulthood, supported by family, friends, community, and safety nets.
+However, for young people in the child welfare system, this milestone often represents a very different turning point.
+They frequently ‘age out’ of the system and face a sudden and permanent loss of care and

 nationalcouncilyic